 NEVER ALLOW THE ACTION TO SLAM CLOSED BY PRESSING THE BOLT RELEASE BUTTON WITHOUT THE BARREL INSTALLED.
-IF THE BOLT IS RELEASED FORWARD WITH THE BARREL REMOVED, THE OPERATING HANDLE WILL STRIKE THE RECEIVER AND CAUSE DAMAGE.
+IF THE BOLT IS RELEASED FORWARD WITH THE BARREL REMOVED, THE BOLT HANDLE WILL STRIKE THE RECEIVER AND CAUSE DAMAGE.

-- 4 Remove the operating handle by pulling the operating handle outward (Figure 30). - 5 Slide the bolt assembly forward and out of the receiver (Figure 31). - 6 The bolt and bolt slide can now be separated for cleaning (Figure 32).
+- Remove the bolt handle by pulling the bolt handle outward 4 (Figure 29). - Press the bolt release button and slide the bolt assembly forward 5 and out of the receiver (Figure 30). - The bolt and bolt slide can now be separated for cleaning 6 (Figure 31, page 47).
 Perform cleaning of the bolt and receiver cavity as necessary.

-DO NOT DISASSEMBLE THE BOLT ASSEMBLY REYOND THIS POINT.
+DO NOT DISASSEMBLE THE BOLT ASSEMBLY REYOND THIS POINT